-When I was asked by the members of ISOA to be the chairperson for this convention, I was honored, I also worried that it would not be as successful as 1995.
+When I was asked by the members of ISOA to be the chairperson for this convention, I was honored.
+I was also worried that it would not be as successful as it was in 1995.
 ISOA, thank you for making "it better than that" and thanks for keeping the Triumph spirit alive.